visit-dav/visit/docs/SphynxDocs/Intro/Installing_VisIt.rst

 Installing on Mac OSX
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-VisIt releases include an app bundle for Mac OSX packaged in a DMG image.
+VisIt releases include an app-bundle for Mac OSX packaged in a DMG image.
-Download and open the DMG file and copy the VisIt app
+Download and open the DMG file and copy the VisIt app-bundle to your
-bundle to your applications directory or any other path.
+applications directory or any other path.
 To run VisIt
-double click on the VisIt app bundle.
+double click on the VisIt app-bundle.
 The ``visit-install`` script can
 also be used to install tarball packaged OSX binaries.
 For this case
 follow the Linux installation instructions.